-v.
-The beneficiaries in Item 2 of Category 6:
+iv.
+The beneficiaries in Category 6 (Veterans in Item 1 exceluded):

-Average Premium $\times$ Contribution rate $\times$ (1 + Number of dependents)
+Average Premium \times Contribution rate \times (1 + Number of dependents)

 When the number of dependents exceeds 3, the payment shall be calculated on the basis of only three dependents.
-The average number of dependents shall be calculated according to the actual number of dependents of the insured in Items 1 to 3 of Category 1.
-The average number of dependents is set at 0.61 in 2016.
+The number of dependents in Items 1 to 3 of Category 1 shall be the average number of the dependents that the insured in Items 1 to 3 of Category 1 actually have.
+The average number of dependents is set at 0.7 in 2014.